The Ultimate LiverClenz Program

-You’ve probably heard of a Fatty Liver, but it’s not something we generally talk about much or understand very well.
+You’ve probably heard of a Fatty Liver, but it’s generally not something we talk about much or understand very well.

 There are also strong connections between Fatty Liver Disease and another epidemic ‘Metabolic Syndrome’ both of which can lead to an early death.

 You may have heard of the superstar George Michael who died in 2016.
 A senior coroner in Oxfordshire attributed the death to natural causes as the result of a dilated cardiomyopathy with myocarditis (an inflamed heart) and a Fatty Liver.
-Another light that went out too soon.
+Another light went out too soon.

 A bi-annual detox and cleanse is the best preventative measure we could take, as this not only flushes fats from the Liver but also encourages improved eating habits.